 Yea, O Lord and King, grant me to see my own sins and not to judge my brother, for blessed art Thou unto ages of ages.
 Amen.

-9. Every evening of the Lenten season before you retire and say your evening prayers, you have a job to do.
+- 8. Every evening of the Lenten season before you retire and say your evening prayers, you have a job to do.
 Recite St. Ephraim's Prayer, and then review your list of strengths and weaknesses.
 For each of your "bad" points that you have corrected, release the clasp or knot, remove a negative bead and add a positive bead.
-For any "good" points you have slipped up on, remove a positive bead and add a negative bead.

-Frequent communion, church attendance, participating in the choir, assisting the priest in the altar or with special projects, and participating in Sunday school (as a student, assistant or teacher) earn you a "good" bead.

-When you skip a day or a week of entry, add a "bad" bead for each of the skipped days.

-If you add something "bad" to the list that you have not previously done, add a bead to the bracelet.
-Do likewise for the "good" points.

-10. Now count the beads of each color on your bracelet.
+For any "good" points you have slipped up on, remove a positive bead and add a negative bead. - Frequent communion, church attendance, participating in the choir, assisting the priest in the altar or with special projects, and participating in Sunday school (as a student, assistant or teacher) earn you a "good" bead. - When you skip a day or a week of entry, add a "bad" bead for each of the skipped days. - If you add something "bad" to the list that you have not previously done, add a bead to the bracelet.
+Do likewise for the "good" points. - 9.
+Now count the beads of each color on your bracelet.
+Record the number on the chart below.

-PRAXIS-

-Record the number on the chart on the following page.
 Use the shaded area for "bad" and the unshaded area for "good."
-Fold your chart and list and put them back under the icon.

-11. Your goal is to come as close as possible to removing all of your negative (sin) beads and increasing your positive (virtue) beads.
+Fold your chart and list and put them back under the icon. - 10.
+Your goal is to come as close as possible to removing all of your negative (sin) beads and increasing your positive (virtue) beads.
 During this time, you will develop a stronger sense of prayer and motivation.
 When you reflect on your sheet for the last time, you will see your development.

-Presbytera Georget Photos is a native of Chicago.
-She and Fr.
-Dean Photos, the presbyter of St. Sophia Greek Orthodox Church of Polk County Florida, reside in Winter Haven.
-Presbytera is president of the Metropolis of Atlanta Sisterhood of Presvyteres and the Metropolis Representative to the National Sisterhood.

-Sophianos survived the wildfires.
-Now how will he feed his flock?

-A survivor of the wildfires that devastated his village of Andritsina, 72-year-old Sophianos was so grateful for a donation of animal feed that he tried to offer one of his ten sheep to International Orthodox Christian Charities (IOCC).
-In the wake of the recent wildfires in Greece, IOCC is providing emergency supplies of animal feed to hundreds of small Peloponnese farmers like Sophianos.
-Greece and Sophianos face a long road of recovery ahead.
-Help IOCC continue to speed relief to people like Sophianos.

-Donation Hotline (877) 802-IOCC (4622); or donate online www.iocc.org

-IOCC • P.O.
-Box 630225 • Baltimore, MD 21263-0225

-INTERNATIONAL ORTHODOX CHRISTIAN CHARITIES